h2oai/h2ogpt/docs/README_DOCKER.md

 See [README_GPU](README_GPU.md) for more details about what to run.

-One can run an inference server in one docker and h2oGPT in another docker, for h2oGPT just run one of the commands like the above, but add e.g. `--inference_server=192.168.0.1:6112` to the docker command line.
+One can run an inference server in one docker and h2oGPT in another docker.
+For h2oGPT, just run one of the commands like the above, but add e.g. `--inference_server=192.168.0.1:6112` to the docker command line.
 E.g.
 ```bash
 export MODEL=meta-llama/Llama-2-7b-chat-hf
 export HUGGINGFACE_API_TOKEN=<hf_...>